davidfig/debug/README.md

 <a name="Debug+_keypress"></a>

 ### debug._keypress(e)
+handler for:
-handler for ` key used to expand default debug box
+ ` key used to expand default debug box c/C key to copy contents of default div to clipboard

 **Kind**: instance method of <code>[Debug](#Debug)</code>